OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 “Fantasia is a legitimate candidate for the continent’s foremost genre film festival, its reputation such that, in 2009, it could pull the North American premiere of INGLORIOUS BASTERDS” — Nick Pinkerton, SIGHT AND SOUND MAGAZINE

-"Many films have been discovered at Fantasia or sparked interest in US remakes, many by my company" - Roy Lee, Producer of THE DEPARTED, THE WOMAN IN BLACK, THE RING.
+"Many films have been discovered at Fantasia or sparked interest in US remakes, many by my company" — Roy Lee, Producer of IT, THE DISASTER ARTIST, THE DEPARTED, THE RING.

 "Mammoth...The world's largest genre film festival" — Bryce J. Renninger, INDIEWIRE